Reev132/math-matching-game/README.md

 - Coded the core matching logic that hides both selected cards when they do not match.

-Please view 'FinalProject.mov' and read 'User Manual.pdf' to familiarize yourself with how to run this game.
+Please read 'User Manual.pdf' to familiarize yourself with how to run this game.

+A video walkthrough is availiable in the 'video' folder.
+Download the '.mov' file and the '.srt' file for subtitles to go along with the video.